 DC DMV will mail you a renewal notice 60 days before your current DC DMV driver license expires.
-If you have provided DC DMV with your email address, we will email this notice to you.
+If you have provided DC DMV with your email address or you have opted in to receive text notifications, we will email or text you this notice.
 DC DMV offers online, by mail, and in-person renewals; more information is available below.

 NOTE: You may not drive or operate a vehicle with an expired license.